ronivay/XenOrchestraInstallerUpdater/README.md

 # Instructions

 ### script
-Clone this repository, edit variables to suit your preferences from the xo-install.sh script and run it as root
+Clone this repository, copy sample.xo-install.cfg as xo-install.cfg and edit variables to suit your preferences and run xo-install.sh as root.
+Sample configuration will be copied as xo-install.cfg if doesn't exist
 ```
 basic functionality including menu:
 ./xo-install.sh